Redocly/redocly-cli/docs/decorators/media-type-examples-override.md

 ## Examples

-Given this definition with example:
+Given this API description with example:

 ```yaml
 openapi: 3.0.0